January 6th, 2017

-- Update of EFISPEC3D source code (r322): bug correction for viscoelastic simulation only, fixing the initialization of the variable 'rg_mem_var_exp' when the time step is not defined in file *.cfg.
+- Update of EFISPEC3D source code (r322).
+Bug correction: the variable 'rg_mem_var_exp' for viscoelastic simulation was not properly defined when 'time step' was not defined in .cfg file.
 See Download Section

 February 16th, 2015